Dave Callan: Stand-up

-In addition, Callan performs regularly at the MICF Festival Club and the MICF Festival Roadshow.
-These shows have included choreographed fight and dance scenes with Ninjas, Pirates, Zombies and Burlesque Dancers.
+As of 2012, Callan was performing regularly at the MICF Festival Club and the MICF Festival Roadshow.
+His shows have included choreographed fight and dance scenes with Ninjas, Pirates, Zombies, and Burlesque Dancers.
 During MICFs he can often be seen with an entourage of ninjas.

-He occasionally is referred to as "Danger Dave".

 His 2005 joint show with Sam Simmons, The Sunshine Factory was nominated for a Golden Gibbo MICF award.

 Also in 2005, his show Show us your Roots (with a group of comedians – see list above) season sold out at Crown Casino as part of the MICF, at the National Multi-Cultural Festival in Canberra, and at the Sydney Opera House.
 This show was later released on DVD by Beyond Home Entertainment.

 His later shows have included political and environmental commentary, for instance, 2007–2008 shows Dance of the Flame Retardant Monkey and Daylight Savings for the Doomsday Clock.
 Ripe with pop-culture references and an eclectic mash of immaturity and sincerity, Daylight Savings was a near sell-out season.

 Callan's 2012 sell-out show The Graveyard Shift featured highlights from his late night radio program on TripleJ, with live commentary.